EV12 North Sea Cycle Route: Sweden

 The Swedish section of the North Sea Cycle Route is 380 km and follows the west coast of Sweden through the counties of Halland and Västra Götaland.

 From Norway, the route starts at Svinesund and follows the Cykelspåret cycling route through the province of Bohuslän towards Gothenburg.
 The navigation signs of the Cykelspåret cycling route are badly maintained, which makes additional GPS-navigation necessary.
 From Gothenburg, it follows the Ginstleden and Cykelspåret Väst cycling routes southwards to the port of Varberg.
 From there the route departs Sweden with the ferry to Grenå in Denmark.

 Norway

 The Norwegian section of the North Sea Cycle Route starts in Bergen, and exits to Sweden at Svinesund.
 The route follows the southern coastline, and is approx 1000 kilometres long.
 Along the route several towns are visited, among them Haugesund, Stavanger, Kristiansand, Arendal, Larvik, Sandefjord, Tønsberg, Fredrikstad and Sarpsborg.

-The whole route is marked with a sign that reads 1, as it shares it route with the Norwegian National Cycle Route 1.
+The whole route is marked with a sign that reads 1, as it shares its route with the Norwegian National Cycle Route 1.

 Because former ferry routes have been replaced with tunnels forbidden for bicycles, the route is now moving far into the inland east of Stavanger in order to still reach Bergen.
 Even this route might be changed, because it uses the ferry from Stavanger to Tau, which has been replaced by the 14 km Ryfylke Tunnel, which is forbidden for bicycles.